sts10/generated-wordlists/readme.markdown

 Longest shared prefix     : 7
 Unique character prefix   : 8

-`diceware.txt`: A new list for using with diceware, notably free of prefix words.
+`lists/diceware.txt`: A new list for using with diceware, notably free of prefix words.
 List length               : 7776
 Mean word length          : 6.93
 Length of shortest word   : 5 (aback)